Cryzthel/CryzthelJhen/README.md

 This is my personal portfolio website showcasing my work, skills, and experience.

+# Portfolio Responsive Complete
+Responsive Personal Portfolio Website HTML CSS & JavaScript.
+Contains animations when scrolling.
+Smooth scrolling in each section.
+Compatible with all mobile devices and with a beautiful and pleasant user interface.

 ## Project Structure

 - `index.html` - Main HTML file containing the website structure